huggingface/blog/cinepile2.md

 # CinePile 2.0 - making stronger datasets with adversarial refinement

-In this blog post shares our journey of releasing [CinePile 2.0](https://huggingface.co/datasets/tomg-group-umd/cinepile), a significantly improved version of our long video QA dataset.
-While working on this update, we developed an approach called adversarial dataset refinement - a method that helped us make the benchmark more robust.
-We're excited to share both CinePile 2.0 and our adversarial refinement method (including code), which we believe can strengthen many existing machine learning datasets.
+In this blog post we share the journey of releasing [CinePile 2.0](https://huggingface.co/datasets/tomg-group-umd/cinepile), a significantly improved version of our long video QA dataset.
+The improvements in the new dataset rely on a new approach that we coined adversarial dataset refinement.

+We're excited to share both CinePile 2.0 and our adversarial refinement method implementation, which we believe can strengthen many existing datasets and directly be part of future dataset creation pipelines.

 <a name="adv_ref_pipe"></a> ![Advesarial Refinement Pipeline](
 https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/cinepile2/adv_refine.png)